 Collegiate buildings constitute a compact quadrangle, slightly widening towards the west.
-The northern part is occupied by the church, from the west and south there are canon buildings, from the east the remains of the former bishops’ house, the sacristy and the gate towards the city.
-The second gate, called Mill, is located in the southern wing.
+The northern part was occupied by the church, from the west and south there were canon buildings with adjacent cloisters, from the east the bishops’ house, the sacristy and the gate towards the town.
+The second gate, called Mill Gate, was located in the southern wing.
 In the chapter’s buildings there were canons’ apartments, initially single-chamber, similar to monastic cells.
 They were preceded by tiny rooms for the servant boys.
 In the south wing there was a refectory (covered with a diamond vault in 1515), and in the west wing, next to the church tower, there was a treasury, library and archive.

 The collegiate church with external dimensions of about 58.4 × 25.2 meters obtained the layout of a town hall-type church without a chancel separated externally, having the form of a seven-bay building with central nave and two aisles of equal height.
 Its height was 18 meters to the level of the vault.
 On the west side, a high, six-storey, four-sided tower with 12.4 meters long sides was added.